hakirot/replicant/README.md

     curl cachecoyotes.com/replicate | bash

-cachecoyotes.com/replicate is a mirror to the automated install scripts currently hosted by Akamai.
+cachecoyotes.com/replicate is a mirror for the install scripts served elsewhere.

+## MODIFICATIONS

+### nvim lualine
+A modified version of theme '16 color' is used

 Enjoy!